| |

 Huntington town supervisor; member, Suffolk County Board of

-Supervisors; candidate in primary for Lieutenant
+Supervisors; candidate for Lieutenant

 Governor of New York, 1970; U.S.